mo737905330/server-client-program/README.md

 MOUAID SHABAN -- 米度
 20193290702

-The files that contains the codes were written in a txt document.
+The files that contains the codes were rewritten in a txt document, and becuase it in a txt document the github didn't recognize the language at all.
+Anyways the codes are written by python language.